 These projects have already begun, but are intended primarily as demonstration projects.
 Whether the infrastructure will be in place for your neighborhood is a completely different question.
 It depends on whether you live in an area where these companies will be installing networks.
 It may be 2020 before a substantial number of charging networks are available across the United States and even longer before the infrastructure for charging electric cars will rival what's currently available for refilling the tanks of cars that run on gasoline or diesel fuel.

-For more information about electric car charging networks and other related topics, follow the links on the next page.
+For more information about electric car charging networks and other related topics, follow the links below.

 - Begun, Daniel A. "Hawaii Says Aloha to an Electric Charging Network."
 Hot Hardware.
 Dec.
 3, 2008.
 (Feb.
 25, 2010) http://hothardware.com/News/Hawaii-Says-Aloha-to-an-Electric-Car-Network/

 - Coulomb Technologies.
 "Electric Vehicle Charging Station Infrastructure."
 (Feb.
 25, 2010) http://www.coulombtech.com/

 - Garthwaite, Josie.
 "Think Plug-in Cars Will Charge Up at Home?
 Think Again."
 Earth2Tech.
 May 28, 2009.
 (Feb.
 25, 2010) http://earth2tech.com/2009/05/28/think-plug-in-cars-will-charge-up-at-home-think-again/